Jinssi/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

    ![TApp6](images/FApp2.png)

- Also it will automatically update the price in SQL Database, resulting in updated price on Gravy Traders Website.
+ Also it will automatically update the price in SQL Database, resulting in updated price on gravy Traders Website.

 ## Walkthrough - Power Automate